Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 ## Conclusion

-With this project, we have learned how to preprocess and reduce the dimensionality of ECG data with B-Splines and FPCA, as well as how to apply classification models to detect heart abnormalities using the reduced feature space [[2]](#references).
+With this assignment, we have learned how to preprocess and reduce the dimensionality of ECG data with B-Splines and FPCA, as well as how to apply classification models to detect heart abnormalities using the reduced feature space [[2]](#references).
 These skills are invaluable for developing effective models in medical diagnostics and other fields, especially when functional data is involved.
 Soon, we will be seeing a lot more automation in the field of healthcare, which will improve patient outcomes, drive down costs, and improve medical accessibility across the world.

 If you've made it this far, I hope you enjoyed the read!
 Happy learning!